AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

    >
    >* North America May 24, 2021 in NA,
    >
-   >* Europe, the Middle East and Africa June 25, 2021,
+   >* Europe, the Middle East, and Africa June 25, 2021,
    >
    >* Asia-Pacific July 19, 2021.